-Breast cancers that are HER2+ have an excess of HER2 receptors.
-Pertuzumab targets these receptors and blocks them, which can lead to the cancer cell’s death.
-Pertuzumab is used in combination with trastuzumab and chemotherapy.
-Trastuzumab also targets HER2 receptors, but pertuzumab and trastuzumab work on different parts of this receptor.
-Combining pertuzumab with trastuzumab and chemotherapy can target the cancer cells in multiple ways.1,2
+Breast cancers that are HER2+ have too many HER2 receptors.
+Pertuzumab targets these receptors and blocks them.
+This can lead to the cancer cells' death.
+Pertuzumab is used along with trastuzumab and chemotherapy.
+Trastuzumab also targets HER2 receptors.
+Pertuzumab and trastuzumab work on different parts of this receptor.
+Combining pertuzumab with trastuzumab and chemotherapy can target the cancer cells in several ways.1,2

-What are some of the possible side effects of pertuzumab?
+What are the possible side effects of pertuzumab?

-The most common side effects experienced by women with metastatic breast cancer who received pertuzumab in combination with trastuzumab and chemotherapy include1,2:
+The most common side effects of people with metastatic breast cancer who received pertuzumab along with trastuzumab and chemotherapy include:1,2